Checho019/dsl-api-generator/README.md

 DEFINE User AS ENTITY {
     user_id AS INTEGER,
     name AS STRING,
-    age AS INTEGER,
+    age AS INTEGER
 }

 DEFINE Pet AS ENTITY {
     pet_id AS INTEGER,
     name AS STRING,
-    animal AS STRING,
+    animal AS STRING
 }

 DEFINE RELATIONSHIP User TO Pet IS ONE_TO_MANY